Professional Writing & Communication (PWC)

 - Minor Program ERMIN1302 Professional Writing and Communication (Arts)

 Discover the building blocks of an editor’s skills in WRI365Y5 Editing: Principles and Practice.
 You will learn the principles of editing and the editorial process as it applies to many forms of media.
-Have you ever dreamed of publishing your own book?

-PWC faculty members help students organize and participate in publishing and reading events within the University, including Mindwaves, the official journal of the PWC program; book launches for PWC course collections or student publications; and evening readings of student work.
+PWC faculty members help students organize and participate in publishing and reading events within the university, including Mindwaves, the official journal of the PWC program; book launches for PWC course collections or student publications; and evening readings of student work.
 Faculty also help students get involved in the writing, publishing, journalism and broadcast world.

 View the Academic Calendar for a full listing of ICCIT courses and their descriptions.